twobombs/thereminq-llama/README.md

 --------

-- Download bin files through fetch-bins.sh and start container with nvdia-docker support
+- Download bin files through fetch-bins.sh and start container with or without nvdia-docker support

 --------